NathalieIbsen/PSMC_Away/README.md

 ```
 Where:

-mu = the tested mutaion rate
+mu = the tested mutation rate
 g = the tested generation time
 Method = correlation method used
 Correlation = the correlation coefficient